-Other members Roger de la Fresnaye and Andre Lhote viewed Cubism, not as a subversion from the norm but instead a way to return order and stability to their work, and found inspiration in Georges Seurat.
-De la Fresnaye’s best-known painting, 1913’s The Conquest of the Air, is a Cubist self-portrait of he and his brother in a hot air balloon.
+Other members Roger de la Fresnaye and Andre Lhote viewed Cubism, not as a subversion from the norm but instead as a way to return order and stability to their work, and found inspiration in Georges Seurat.
+De la Fresnaye’s best-known painting, 1913’s The Conquest of the Air, is a Cubist self-portrait of him and his brother in a hot air balloon.

 CUBISM: WORLD WAR I AND BEYOND